EVANGELISM PART 3

 GROUP OR PERSONAL REFLECTION

-- Using the Steps Towards Faith diagram from last week, think about some of your friends and develop some questions that you could ask them to start a conversation.
+- Using the Steps Towards Faith diagram from part two (Evangelism Foundations), think about some of your friends and develop some questions that you could ask them to start a conversation.

 - Active listening is critical to engaging others.
 Evaluate your capability to actively listen.
 What skills are you confident using?
 What areas of active listening do you need to develop?
 How might you do this?

-- Try starting a conversation sometime this week and discuss it with your discipleship group or evangelism group using the Coach Yourself to Confident Evangelism guide provided last week.
+- Try starting a conversation sometime this week and discuss it with your discipleship group or evangelism group using the Coach Yourself to Confident Evangelism guide provided in the previous part of this module (Evangelism Foundations).

 I want to tell my friends, family and others about how they can have a relationship with you.
 I know that it is difficult for me to do this in my own strength.
 Please help me to step out in faith, trusting in the strength of the Holy Spirit and start a conversation this week about Jesus.
 Lord I am asking you to be with me during this conversation.
 Help me to find the right words and build a good relationship with the person.